datatrail-jhu/01_chromebookintro/manuscript/08_printing.md

 ### Printing with a Chromebook quiz

-?
-True or False you can only print to wifi connected printers with a Chromebook
+?1 True or False you can only print to wifi connected printers with a Chromebook

 A) TRUE
 b) FALSE

+?1 True or False you cannot print to wifi connected printers with a Chromebook

+a) TRUE
+B) FALSE

+{choose-answers: 4}
-?
-When setting up a printer on a Chromebook which of the following is critically important?
+?2 When setting up a printer on a Chromebook which of the following is critically important?

-A) To make sure you have picked the right printer name
+C) To make sure you have picked the right printer name
+C) To make sure you have the right printer name selected
-b) To make sure the printer is offline
+o) To make sure the printer is offline
-c) To make sure that your file is printed in color
+o) To make sure that your file is printed in color
-d) To use the `ctrl+t` command to print
+o) To use the `ctrl+t` command to print
+o) To make sure it's a Brother brand printer
+o) To make sure the printer is right next to you

+{choose-answers: 4}
-?
-Which of the following is the command to print a page from your Chromebook?
+?3 Which of the following is the command to print a page from your Chromebook?

-A) `ctrl+p`
+C) `ctrl+p`
-b) `ctrl+t`
+o) `ctrl+t`
-c) `ctrl+w`
+o) `ctrl+w`
-d) `ctrl+d`
+o) `ctrl+d`
+o) `ctrl+n`
+o) `ctrl+x`
+o) `ctrl+c`

 {/quiz}